 An “issue collector” enables you to easily embed a JIRA feedback form into your own web site.
 This helps website visitors to log issues into JIRA through our website.
 To use JIRA feedback form, visitors to our website do not need a user account in JIRA.

-33) Mention the difference between Bugzilla and JIRA?
+33) State the difference between Bugzilla and JIRA?

-34) Explain how you can modify multiple bulk issues?
+34) How you can modify multiple bulk issues?